LADR: Locality-Aware Dynamic Rescue for Efficient Text-to-Image Generation with Diffusion Large Language Models: Theoretical Proofs and Derivations

 1. \textbf{Define Constraints:} The probability distribution must sum to 1, and the margin condition must hold:

-2. \textbf{Worst-Case Analysis:} To maximize error ($1-p_{(1)}$), we must minimize $p_{(1)}$.
-This occurs when the remaining probability mass $1 - p_{(1)}$ is concentrated as much as possible in the ``competitor'' classes to satisfy the constraints tightest.
+2. \textbf{Worst-Case Analysis for $p_{(1)}$:} To minimize $p_{(1)}$, we must maximize the probability mass assigned to the remaining classes, particularly the closest competitor $p_{(2)}$.
+The most extreme case occurs when the entire probability mass is concentrated in the top two classes, meaning $\sum_{k=3}^K p_{(k)} \approx 0$.